RDHCode/archlinux/README.md

     ```loadkeys
     loadkeys ( keyboard layout )
     ```
-2. Connect to wifi ( Only if you use wifi on your system ) :
+2. Connect to wifi ( Only if you use wifi primarily on your system ) :
     ```iwctl
     station ( network interface ) connect ( SSID ) password ( password )
     ```